Ian Garrow: Second World War

-Garrow was arrested by Vichy police in October 1941 and later interned at Mauzac (Dordogne).
+One of Garrow's co-workers was Harold Cole who escorted airmen from northern France to Marseille.
+Initially favorable to Cole, Garrow became aware that Cole was a double agent working for the Germans and made plans to assassinate him.
+Before he could carry out the assassination he was arrested by Vichy police in October 1941 and later interned at Mauzac (Dordogne).
 His role as head of the escape line was taken over by Guérisse.

-Garrow escaped from Mauzac in December 1942 with help from the Pat Line and sheltered with Marie Dissard (code name Françoise) in Toulouse, before being guided across the Pyrenees to the British Consulate in Barcelona.
+Garrow's good friend, Nancy Wake, and Guérisse led the attempt to free Garrow from prison.
+They had a tailor make a guard's uniform.
+Wake bribed a guard to turn a blind eye and Garrow, clad in the uniform, walked out of the Mauzac prison in December 1942.
+He was sheltered by Marie Dissard (code name Françoise) in Toulouse, before being guided across the Pyrenees to the British Consulate in Barcelona.
 Garrow returned to England at the beginning of February 1943, and as a war-substantive captain, was awarded the Distinguished Service Order (DSO) on 4 May.